LiamMartens/xTend/README.md

 #Introducing xTend
 [Website](http://xtend.liammartens.com)

-###What changed in 0.7.x?
+###What changed in 0.8.x?
-Everything did!
-The new version of xTend is a complete rewrite from scratch of xTend 0.6.x.
-It is now more than 20% faster even!
+0.8.x is another huge update over 0.7.x!
+Added a bunch more functionality, structurized a lot of files and added a command line tool.
 <br>

 ###*What is xTend?*